gkellogg/gkellogg.github.io/_posts/2010-05-07-rdfcontext-version-0-5-4-with-provisional-rdfa-1-1-support.md

 ---
 I just released version 0.5.4 of RdfContext to [GitHub](http://github.com/gkellogg/rdf_context) and [GemCutter](http://gemcutter.org/gems/rdf_context).
 This version is notable for including support for  [RDFa 1.1](http://www.w3.org/TR/2010/WD-rdfa-core-20100422/) parsing.
 This is still based on an Working Draft, so it will likely change in the future.

 RDFa 1.1 includes support for profiles, vocabularies and terms.
-And supports using URIs or CURIEs or terms anywhere that&#8217;s legal within an HTML document.
+And supports using URIs or CURIEs or terms anywhere that's legal within an HTML document.
 Right now, only the [XHTML+RDFa](http://www.w3.org/TR/2010/WD-xhtml-rdfa-20100422/) profile is supported.

 ### Default term URI using @vocab.